jbarreiros/dtcg-style-dictionary/README.md

 ## Improvements

 - Per the spec, if `$type` is set on a group token, that `$type` should [apply to each of its children](https://tr.designtokens.org/format/#type-1).
-These example parsers does not currently implement that.
+These example parsers do not currently implement that.
 It should be doable.